TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/WorkflowMethods.rst

 .. rst-class:: bignums

-   1. "Edit me on Github" workflow
+   1. "Edit me on Github" workflow (which was used in the introduction of this chapter)

       You can edit documentation directly online in your browser.